 Plants have the wonderful ability to add beauty to a home.
 They work in virtually any room – yet we seldom find them in bathrooms.

-Although to some plants bathroom moisture may be too much, there are plants that thrive in a moist environment: high humidity and warmth of the bathroom is what tropical plants thrive off.
+Although to some plants bathroom moisture may be too much, there are plants that thrive in a moist environment: high humidity and warmth of the bathroom.
 And for Capetonians in the throes of drought, this is a discerning water-saving way to keep plants beautifying your home.
 Over and above, it adds a fresh touch to one of the most-used rooms in the house.

 Here’re eight plants that love the bathroom.

 Although orchids can be temperamental, they have potential to work in the bathroom.
 They grow in bark instead of soil, and prefer to be damp not wet.
 Thus, the moist environment of the bathroom is perfect.
 Some easier-care varieties of orchids include Dendrobium, Phalaenopsis, and Paphiopedilums, which will all do well with bright, filtered bathroom window light.